 - Navigate to “

 HKEY_LOCAL_MACHINE\COMPONENTS” and look for the following entries on the right pane.
-If you do find any one or all of them, make a right-click separately on each one of these, and choose to delete.
+If you do find any one or all of them, right-click separately on each one of these, and choose to delete.

 PendingXmlIdentifier NextQueueEntryIndex AdvancedInstallersNeedResolving